The Organized Photographer:

 Creating a SOW for each project is Step One.
 The exercise not only helps you balance each project individually, but also allows you to clearly see how projects overlap, and how you need to prioritize things so you can work on multiple things at once without feeling overwhelmed.

 To manage such a workload effectively, you also need a work breakdown.
-That’s Step Two, coming up next in The Organized Photographer series.
+Learn about this second and equally important step in the planning process:

 Want to get these articles in your inbox as soon as they come out?
 Sign up for the newsletter using the form below!